MwillianM/Udacity/OpenStreetMapDataWrangling/readme.md

 The group 3 was dropped.

-Finally, address information were shaped into a python dictionary, for a better visualization.
+Finally, address information was shaped into a python dictionary, for a better visualization.

 **Example**